Search Engine Selection & Architecture: Production-Ready Pipelines for Modern Applications

 6. Production Observability & Continuous Optimization

 Establish telemetry for indexing throughput, cache hit rates, and query degradation.
-Reference Advanced Vector Search & Hybrid Retrieval for tuning ANN parameters, implementing dynamic query routing, and optimizing hybrid scoring weights.
+Adopt the practices in observability and SRE for search to instrument the pipeline end to end, define SLOs on indexing lag, and canary relevance changes safely.
+Tune ANN parameters, implement dynamic query routing, and optimize hybrid scoring weights based on offline evaluation and online A/B experiments.
 Close the feedback loop using clickstream analytics and implicit relevance signals.

 Architectural Tradeoffs